- Location: Essex

 - Real wilderness in Essex

 - Route description:

-The route starts at the Maldon Marine Parade Recreation Ground Car Park and heads to the promenade alongside the River Blackwater.
+The walk around Northey Island starts at the Maldon Marine Parade Recreation Ground Car Park and heads to the promenade alongside the River Blackwater.
 Before reaching the Maldon Recycling Centre head south on the path alongside fields to reach and cross the causeway.
 The causeway can be muddy and slippery but the views of the mud banks are fantastic.
 Once on the island there is an easy lane to follow to the Warden’s Cottage (to pay a small charge for island access).
 There is a gap in the hedge on the left just before the cottage (signed ‘Private’) to reach the path that follows the perimeter of the island back to the causeway.
 Retrace route back to Maldon.

 - Getting there:

 By car drive south of Chelmsford on the A414, 1 mile southeast of Maldon on the B1018Parking: Parking at Promenade Park, Maldon, CM9 5JQ.
 Northey Island is a mile away along the sea wall (access to island by appointment only, call 01621 853142 for a permit).
 The island is not accessible for about 2 hours either side of high tide.

 Welcome new readers

 Take a look around the site.
 Learn about islands you may never have heard of.
 Take up the islandeering challenge and find a pioneering route, or simply see what each island has to offer for a more chilled out visit.
 Go to ‘islands’ and find something that inspires you.

 We have a lot of fun here, as we continuously find new islands and meet plenty of great folks along the way.
 So you’ll want to follow along.
 You can get new routes and adventures, latest blogs and news by using the email box below.
 Tune in to our Facebook and Instagram pages to see where we are going next.
 For the richest experience though, just keep checking the website for the latest.